Chandrishan Perera: Later years and death

 Despite being known for his physical intensity, his health began deteriorating in 2018 as he was diagnosed with Parkinson's disease.
-He was also confined to a wheelchair.
+He began using a wheelchair.

 A local domestic rugby match between Colombo Origins and Outstation Origins was organized in April 2019 at the Havelock Sports Club Ground as a fundraiser for Chandrishan in order to raise funds for his medical expenses.

 He died on 24 October 2021 at the age of 60 in Negombo.

 Honours

 He received the Life Time Award of Excellence with the prestigious title "Kreeda Bhushuna" at the 2019 Presidential Awards.